Working with Text Components

 Once a break is created in a body of text, a new drop-location can be seen when dragging a component into that break, as demonstrated:

-Once a text component is split they cannot be rejoined, and become entirely separate components.
+Note: Once a text component has been split it cannot be rejoined and becomes an individual component.